aaarrvhh/SOP_in_fJOB/PE/i_D_R_A_C_training_note_202102.md

 >>> notes
 >>>
+>>>> Real-Time Configuration Enablement Management
+>>>> RT-CEM is a software module that handles individual parameters and real-time notifications from a device, such as a Fibre Channel HBA or NIC.
+>>>> RT-CEM runs on the iDRAC7 and uses an i2C bus to communicate with the device, and then directly writes to the HII populator that writes data to the Data Manager.
+>>>
 >>>> Boot Optimized Server Storage (BOSS)  :
 >>>> Dell has developed its BOSS for the line of servers called Dell PowerEdge.
 The idea behind it was to create a hardware RAID, the RAID 1 configuration, on a budget.
 >>>> RAID 1 is a very simple RAID configuration which makes a complete mirror of a drive.
 It does not increase performance, but it serves as a backup.